Dwolla/integration-examples/packages/finicity-token-exchange/README.md

 ## Setup

-1. Create a [Dwolla Sandbox Account](https://accounts-sandbox.dwolla.com/sign-up) and a [Finicity Account](https://signup.finicity.com/).
+1. Create a [Dwolla Sandbox Account](https://accounts-sandbox.dwolla.com/sign-up) and a [Mastercard Developers Account](https://developer.mastercard.com/open-banking-us/documentation/quick-start-guide/#1-generate-your-credentials).
 2. Rename `.env.local.example` to `.env.local`, and enter the necessary access keys for both Dwolla and Finicity.
 3. In your terminal, `cd` into the project directory (`finicity-token-exchange`) and execute the following commands:
    1. `pnpm install` - This will install all necessary dependencies, minus Finicity's SDK